Spain Ebola nurse may have touched face with contaminated gloves

 Two experts from the Stockholm-based European Centre for Disease Prevention and Control (ECDC), which monitors disease in the region, have gone to Spain to help with the investigation, a spokesman for the European Commission said.

-The spokesman said Spanish authorities had told the EU it was not clear at this stage how the infection had occurred, but it may have been due to "possible relaxation" of protocols for handling the corpse or for the disposal of medical waste.
+The spokesman said Spanish authorities had told the EU it was "not clear at this stage how infection occurred", but that it may have been due to "possible relaxation" of protocols for handling the corpse or for the disposal of medical waste.

-The Commission's health security committee gathered representatives from all EU states, the ECDC and from the World Health Organization's European regional headquarters to discuss the situation on Wednesday.
+The Commission's health security committee gathered representatives from all EU states, the ECDC and from the World Health Organisation's European regional headquarters to discuss the situation on Wednesday.

+The Commision said that with the repatriation of people with Ebola from West Africa likely to continue and with "the possibility of an incubating case arriving in the EU", the committee had agreed on "the need to strengthen the information to returning travellers and to health professionals to ensure that they can recognise cases of Ebola fever at an early stage".

-The WHO's Europe director Zsuzsanna Jakab told Reuters in an interview on Tuesday it was "unavoidable" that Europe would see more cases of Ebola within its borders because of busy travel links with Guinea, Liberia and Sierra Leone.
+The WHO's Europe director Zsuzsanna Jakab told Reuters in an interview on Tuesday it was "unavoidable" that Europe would see more cases of Ebola within its borders because of the busy travel links between Europe and the worst affected West African countries of Guinea, Liberia and Sierra Leone.

-She stressed, however, that the continent was well prepared for handling Ebola virus disease, and said she did not expect to see any widespread outbreaks in European countries.
+She stressed, however, that the continent is well prepared for handling Ebola virus disease, and said she did not expect to see any widespread outbreaks in European countries.

+Nevertheless, travelers arriving in the United States from Liberia, Sierra Leone and Guinea will face mandatory screening measures for the deadly virus as soon as this weekend, CNN reported, adding screening could be extended to other nations.

+Countries in West Africa are supposed to screen passengers before they are allowed to depart.
+Under the new measures such travelers will also have to answer questions and have their temperature taken with a hand-held scanner once they arrive in the United States, CNN said.